-If a margin call is triggered and positions are automatically closed by way of market fill orders, it can be at extremely adverse prices.
-If things are really bad the remaining cash balance left in the account could even be negative.
-That means you now owe your brokerage money!
+If a margin call is triggered and positions are automatically closed by way of market fill orders, it can be at adverse prices.
+If things get really bad the remaining cash balance left in the account could even be negative.
+That means you now owe your broker money.

 For that reason it pays to understand margin rules and protect against margin calls ever happening in the first place.

 Trading on Margin Explained

 In foreign exchange most traders become accustomed and fairly comfortable with trading on margin.
 Margin trading is a form of leverage where, in effect, you borrow money to speculate on price movements.

 What this means is that you can bet on the price rise or price fall of an asset without having to front the entire amount of money it would take to buy those assets outright.

 A standard foreign exchange contract for EUR/USD is long EUR 100,000 and short and equivalent amount of United States dollars.
 However since both are major currencies, the exchange rate between them doesn’t generally change by very much.
 This means the variation in the value of one EUR/USD contract may only be a few hundred dollars each day.

 It would be very inefficient for traders to have to put up front EUR 100,000 to speculate on the movement of the currency pair by a just a few points.
 If this were so, few people would speculate in currency markets and that would greatly reduce the liquidity and stability of the market as a whole.

 To address this, clearing firms and brokerages allow margin trading.
 With this they set a minimum amount or margin that you must keep in your account to open and hold each financial contract.

 Margin Call Example